XanderStrike/branch-picker/readme.md

     > AddLogin
       SaveLocation
       master
-    Use j/k and enter to select
+    Use j/k and enter to select.
+Hit m for master.

 For bonus points, create a symlink somewhere in your path: